 This project provides helpdesk support for technical problems encountered by Australian grapegrowers and winemakers.
 Support includes identifying the root causes of problems, and providing research-based, practical, up-to-date remediation solutions, as well as future prevention strategies.
 This service also ensures that Australian grapegrowers and winemakers are competitive on the world stage, by having the latest technical information readily to hand.
 Investigative services, including analysis of problem grapes or wine, are conducted when a problem cannot be solved through discussions with the producer.

-The majority of the winemaking enquiries received during the year were from wine companies and suppliers actively aligned with the wine industry, with a small number coming from government organisations, students, legal practitioners and journalists.
-Approximately 17% of winemaking enquiries resulted in investigations, with samples requested and analysis performed to identify the problem and recommend a solution.
-Figure 2 shows the sources of winemaking enquiries in relation to the proportional volume of wine-grape production for each state/territory.
+During 2018/2019 1,959 enquiries were received (Table 2).
+This is approximately 200 more queries than the past few years but similar to numbers received in other hot seasons with bushfire events.
+Increases were seen across both wine and viticulture topics (Figure 2).
+The majority of the enquiries were from grape and wine companies and suppliers actively aligned with the wine industry, with a small number coming from government organisations, students, legal practitioners and journalists.
+Figure 3 shows that the sources of enquiries were in line with the proportional volume of wine-grape plantings for each state/territory.

 Winemaking problem-solving investigations

 Approximately 16% of winemaking enquiries resulted in investigations, with samples requested and analysis performed to identify the problem and recommend a solution.
 The helpdesk team conducted 222 problem-solving investigations on 975 samples (Table 3), consistent with previous years.
 As for enquiries, use of the problem-solving investigative service was in line with the proportional volume of wine-grape plantings for each state/territory (Figure 4).